Whoaa512/starred/README.md

 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a privacy-first analytics platform.
 Traffic, campaigns, behavior, conversions, and revenue in one place — no cookies, no surveillance, self-hosted or in the cloud.
 - [microsoft/fast](https://github.com/microsoft/fast) - The adaptive interface system for modern web experiences.
 - [redpanda-data/console](https://github.com/redpanda-data/console) - Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
 Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing
-- [mswjs/msw](https://github.com/mswjs/msw) - Industry standard API mocking for JavaScript.
+- [mswjs/msw](https://github.com/mswjs/msw) - The industry standard for API mocking in JavaScript.
 - [actions/setup-node](https://github.com/actions/setup-node) - Set up your GitHub Actions workflow with a specific version of node.js
 - [jitsucom/jitsu](https://github.com/jitsucom/jitsu) - Jitsu is an open-source Segment alternative.
 Fully-scriptable data ingestion engine for modern data teams.
 Set-up a real-time data pipeline in minutes, not days
 - [ryancharris/use-fauna](https://github.com/ryancharris/use-fauna) - React hooks for interacting with Fauna databases